fcesc-code/quiz/README.md

 - [Sonarqube](https://www.sonarqube.org/): 0 bugs | 0 code smells | 0 vulnerabilities | 2 security hotspots | 0% code duplication (excluding duplicated API file requested to separate deliverables)
 - [GitHub codeQL](https://github.com/github/codeql): 0 security alerts [![CodeQL](https://github.com/fcesc-code/quiz/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/fcesc-code/quiz/actions/workflows/codeql-analysis.yml)

+## Contributions

+### Philosophy

+This software is currently developed :construction: with educational purposes and is open source.
+The code is published in this public repository.
+Check out the public [LICENSE](https://github.com/fcesc-code/quiz/blob/main/SECURITY.md) :open_book:.

+### How to contribute

+Even though we are junior developers, we are open to contributions :simley_cat:

+1. Fork this repo.
+2. Make a pull request with your changes.

+### Issues :fire:

+Do you want to suggest :bulb: a new feature?
+Open an [issue](https://github.com/fcesc-code/quiz/issues).
+Please, keep it short, descriptive and concise :smiley:

+### Security

+Check out the how to report a vulnerability in our supported versions in the [SECURITY](https://github.com/fcesc-code/quiz/blob/main/SECURITY.md).

 ## Available Scripts

 In the project directory, you can run: